-The district has designated and authorized the following employee as the Title IX Coordinator to address concerns or inquiries regarding discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, or gender-based harassment: Joe Elmore, Dean of Secondary Education, 700 Elm, Roscoe, TX 79545, 325-766-3327, jelmore@roscoe.esc14.net.
+Roscoe, TX 79545

+theaps@roscoe.esc14.net

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
-Upon the district receiving notice or an allegation of sexbased harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).
+Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).